-- Be careful of not contaminating the tip of the sensor with oil, grease or dirt as it sensor may not function properly because of it.
+- Be careful not to contaminate the tip of the sensor with oil or grease as it may not function properly.

-- Using the sensor socket and torque wrench, tighten the sensor is accordance with the service manual.
+- Using the sensor socket and torque wrench, tighten the sensor under the service manual.

 - Plug the sensor electrical connector and route the wiring away from hot surfaces.

-- Lower the vehicle, reconnected the negative charge cable to the battery and start the vehicle.
+- Lower the vehicle, reconnect the negative charge cable to the battery, and start the vehicle.
 Your new O2 sensor should now function properly.

 If you are still confused about which type of car Oxygen Sensor you should buy, then you can visit our The Ultimate Oxygen Sensor Buying Guide.
 You should always look for the warning signs of a bad Oxygen Sensor and replace them at the earliest you can.
 With us, you can find Oxygen Sensors at the most economical costs.